vinih43/npm-zitto/README.md

 <br>

-Returns A new object with defaults and overrides merged.
+Returns a new object with defaults and overrides merged.

 <br>